octo-technology/OpenTezos/docs/formal-verification/general.md

 A bug in a smart contract would destroy the trust.

-The formal verification consists of proving mathematically that a smart contract possesses properties described in its formal specification.
+The formal verification consists in proving mathematically that a smart contract possesses properties described in its formal specification.
 The mathematical proof is formal so its correctness can be verified automatically.

 The trust is based on the **existence of a proof** for a smart contract and the **understanding of the formal specifications** of the smart contracts.
 The formal specification of a smart contract describes without ambiguity the properties of the program.